What are the pros and cons of DaaS?

 Setting up DaaS is easy for IT.
 The most critical step is choosing the best DaaS provider to meet the organization's needs.

 DaaS is an easier option for IT after setup as well.
 To successfully deploy and maintain VDI, IT departments must have the skill set and sufficient employees to stay on top of updates, data traffic and troubleshooting.
-DaaS providers have the resources and expertise to reliably manage many of these concerns, enabling IT teams to focus on addressing issues that are more specific to their organizations.
+DaaS providers have the resources and expertise to reliably address many of these concerns, enabling IT teams to focus on issues specific to their organizations.
+This can also provide security benefits.
+IT has less control over security with desktop as a service, but a DaaS provider likely has more up-to-date tools and knowledge, which can help IT manage and prevent any issues.

 Cons of DaaS